aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/working-with-winforms-and-wpf/_index.md

 ---
-title: Working with WinForms and WPF with BarCode C# Library
+title: Working with WinForms and WPF with Barcode C# Library
 linktitle: Working with WinForms and WPF
 type: docs
 description: "Barcode Generation in Aspose.BarCode for .NET through C# GUI-based frameworks: Windows Forms and WPF"